mrmcc3/vibing-dev/blog/why-apex.md

 inserted "because there's nowhere else to put it" can now go straight to the archive.

-What's left? only the entities that require coordinated state transitions.
+What's left?
+Only the entities that require managed state transitions.
 For applications currently using OLTP for everything, the reduction can be significant.

 #### Less schema

-For OLTPs with strong schemas you might be familiar with these
+For databases with strong schemas you might be familiar with these:

 - Temporal fields (`created_at` and `updated_at`)
 - History tables (`order_history`, `product_changes`)
 - Audit logs (`user_events`)

 They're all modelling information.
 Migrating transactional schema in lock step with information schema and existing records is no easy task.
-No one wants migrations to be **more** complicated.
-With the archive shift we can just get rid of all of this.
-Evolving our software becomes more understandable and less risky.
+Why are we doing this in the first place?

+If you think about schema, it's a constraint that ensures state is valid - part of the transaction system.
+But recording "what happened" is always valid!
+Add it to the archive and move on.

+Schema reverts back to its core purpose - constraining state.
+There's less of it, complexity drops, migrations are easier = Better software.

 #### No more queries

-Shouldn't need repeating, but OLTP systems are good at transactions, yet we often have them doing significant work that has nothing to do with transactions.
+OLTP systems are good at transactions, yet we often have them doing significant read-only work that has nothing to do with transactions.

+When a client makes a query, for example, "what's the balance of account 123?" the database observes the state of entities involved before running computations and returning the result.
+All queries are just computations over entity states.

-When a client observes the state of an entity, the result is information.
-The archive distributes information of all entities - it can answer the same questions.
+However, the archive has records of all entity states - so it can answer the exact same questions.
+In fact it can often answer more questions - ones that you didn't conceive when you first built the application.

-So let's offload all outside queries to the archive.
-Yes, that work has been shifted elsewhere, but for now focus on the OLTP impact: fewer indexes, more effective caching, more predictable memory usage, less resource competition.
-Do more with less.
+When we shift queries to the archive the effect on OLTP is: everything aligns toward one goal - processing transactions efficiently.

 #### New possibilities